gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ### <a id="configuration-organization"></a>Configuration Organization

-As stated in [Configuring Cluster Configuration Push](#configuring-cluster-configuration-push), when many [vmware-gemfire-short-name] or [spring-data-gemfire-name] features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
+As stated in [Configuring Cluster Configuration Push](#configuring-cluster-configuration-push), when many GemFire or Spring Data for VMware GemFire features are enabled by using annotations, we begin to stack a lot of annotations on the Spring `@Configuration` or `@SpringBootApplication` class.
 In this situation, it makes sense to start compartmentalizing the configuration a bit.